SamScherer1/PlaybackDemoSwift/README.md

 For this demo's tutorial: **Creating a Photo and Video Playback Application**, please refer to <https://developer.dji.com/mobile-sdk/documentation/ios-tutorials/PlaybackDemo.html>.

-The tutorial is currently only available in Objective C, but there are plans to create a Swift version.
+The tutorial is currently only available in Objective C.

+## Known Issues
+PlaybackDemoSwift hasn't been completely converted to swift from its Objective C counterpart.

 ## Feedback